Which place is cheaper, Kuala Lumpur or Bangkok?

 For Kuala Lumpur, here are a few prices for actual activities, tours, and tickets provided by various companies:

 Some typical examples of the costs for nightlife and alcohol in Bangkok are as follows:

 Some specific costs for nightlife related activities in Bangkok:

 Some typical examples of the costs for nightlife and alcohol in Kuala Lumpur are as follows:

 When we compare the travel costs of actual travelers between Bangkok and Kuala Lumpur, we can see that Bangkok is more expensive.
 And not only is Kuala Lumpur much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Kuala Lumpur would let you spend less money overall.
 Or, you could decide to spend more money in Kuala Lumpur and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Bangkok would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Bangkok than you might in Kuala Lumpur.

 The summer brings many poeple to Bangkok as well as Kuala Lumpur.
-The warm tropical climate attracts visitors to Bangkok throughout the year.
-The warm tropical climate attracts visitors to Kuala Lumpur throughout the year.
+Bangkok attracts visitors year-round for its warm weather and sunny climate.
+The warm climate attracts visitors to Kuala Lumpur throughout the year.